How To Say No Without Feeling Guilty

 It was a lightbulb moment.
 Max began to consider the possibility that he no longer had to listen to that anxious little boy within, who’d been so worried about being seen as uncaring.

 Like Max, many people struggle with saying no because of the experiences they had in their early childhood.
-If always saying yes meant that Mummy, or the teacher, wouldn’t be cross with you—well, that was a good thing.
-So it became a learnt habit.
+If always saying yes meant that a parent, or the teacher, wouldn’t be cross with you, well that made a lot of sense, so it became a learnt habit.